Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Low Diameter Decomposition

 Then we consider Phase 2.
 First, we need to show the implementation of FindBalancedSet (Algorithm~\ref{alg:smallsizedecomposition}).
-Similar to the implementation about, for each $V_i$, we can get the arbitrary order $v_1,...,v_\ell$ by sampling from $[n^2]$ for each vertex, and the set $\{v_1,v_2,...,v_i\}$ can be found by binary search the threshold $k$ where there are exactly $i$ vertices that has sampled integer greater than $k$.
+Similar to the implementation above, for each $V_i$, we can get the arbitrary order $v_1,...,v_\ell$ by sampling from $[n^9]$ for each vertex, and the set $\{v_1,v_2,...,v_i\}$ can be found by binary search the threshold $k$ where there are exactly $i$ vertices that has sampled integer greater than $k$.
 Another part of FindBalancedSet is $O(\log n)$ calls to $\Oraclem$ inside each $V_i$.
 We already showed how to implement this by $\tOh{1}$ times of $\Oraclem$ calling on $G$.
 After two calls to FindBalancedSet, each node knows whether it is in $\Ain,\Aout$ or not.

-For case 1, we first need to count the size $|\Ain|,|\Aout|$, which can be done by one aggregation step.
-To do the recursive call, we will contract edges inside induced subgraph $G[A_*], G[V\backslash A_*]$.
-Notice that after contracting these edges, there are not necessarily two recursive instances in the next layer: $V\backslash A_*$ could be unconnected, which means several instances will be created.
-However, one can verify that this does not affect the outcome of our algorithm, as long as each edge in $\Eref$ is included in one of the recursive instances or $\Eref_{*}$, and each SCC is completely included in one of the recursive instances.
+For case 1, we first need to count the size $|\Ain|,|\Aout|$, which can be done by one aggregation step: contracting all edges with both endpoints inside $\Ain$.
+To do the recursive call, i.e., to enter the next layer of the recursion, we need to find the recursive vertex sets $V_1,...,V_{\ell'}$ in the next recursive layer. we achieve this by contracting edges inside induced subgraph $G[A_*], G[V\backslash A_*]$.
+Notice that after contracting these edges, there are not necessarily two connected components in the next recursive layer: $V\backslash A_*$ could be unconnected, which means several instances will be created.
+However, this does not affect the outcome of our algorithm, since each edge in $\Eref$ is included in one of the recursive instances or $\Eref_{*}$, and each SCC is completely included in one of the recursive instances.

 For "clean up", the arbitrary vertex $u$ can be picked by one aggregation step, $\ingball(u,d/2),\outgball(u,d/2)$ can be found by one $\Oraclem$ call on $G$, other vertex sets sizes computation can be done by aggregation steps.